 General purchasing & service conditions

-Article 1 Applicability
+Article 1 applicability

 1.2 Deviation from these general terms and conditions is only possible if and insofar as expressly accepted in writing by the auctioneer.

-Article 2 contract of assignment
+Article 2 contract for services

-Article 3 rights and obligations of the contributor
+Article 3 rights and obligations contributor

 3.2 The contributor guarantees that he, as owner or otherwise, is entitled to offer the objects for auction and indemnifies the auctioneer against all claims from third parties in this regard.